Apple Watch Series 4 GPS 40mm Smartwatch for $234 - MU662LL/A

 Please close this dialog and try and again

-That's $115 under our June mention of a new unit and the lowest price we've seen in any condition.
+That's $115 under list and tied as the lowest price we've seen in any condition.
 Buy Now at Best Buy

+That's at least $52 less than you'd pay for a new one and the best price we've seen in any condition.
+Buy Now at eBay

 That's the best price we could find by $29.
 Buy Now at Amazon

-Note: Update: The price has dropped to $564.99.
-Buy Now at eBay